FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 2. Sensory Profile

-1-Octen-3-ol is renowned for its distinctive mushroom-like odor, which is often described as earthy, green, and slightly metallic.
-It is a potent compound with a low odor threshold, making it an impactful note in both flavor and fragrance applications.
-The compound is typically used as an impact note to impart a fresh, natural mushroom aroma, enhancing the realism of flavor profiles.
-Its intensity and diffusion are moderate, allowing it to blend well with other components without overpowering them.
+1-octen-3-ol is renowned for its distinctive mushroom-like odor, often described as earthy, green, and slightly metallic.
+It is a potent aroma compound with a low odor threshold, making it effective even at low concentrations.
+The compound is typically used as an impact note in flavor formulations, providing a realistic mushroom character.
+Its intensity and diffusion are moderate, allowing it to blend well with other aroma compounds without overpowering them.

 Citation hooks: FlavScents; peer-reviewed sensory literature